Where to Eat in Mijas Pueblo: My Honest Picks

 The quiet hours between 4:00pm and 8:00pm are when most places close or stop serving.
 If you arrive at 6:00pm expecting dinner, you’ll find a lot of closed doors.

 Peak tourist hours run from 11:00am to 2:00pm, when day-trip buses arrive from the coast.
-If you want a specific restaurant at lunch, book before you leave the hotel.
+If you want a specific restaurant at lunch, book before you leave your hotel.

 Turning up at 1:45pm on a Saturday in August without a reservation is optimistic.